Chunpai/chunpai.github.io/_posts/2017-01-28-Point-Estimation.md

 One common principle of parameter estimation or (point estimation) is the maximum likelihood principle.

-### Maximum Likelihood Estimation -Frequentist Perspective
+### Maximum Likelihood Estimation - Frequentist Perspective

 MLE is to pick the parameters $\hat{\theta}$ that assign the highest probability to the sampled training data $\mathcal{D} = \\\{ (\mathbf{x}\_i, y\_i) \\\}_{i=1}^{N}$